Skip to main content

 What has driven the shift toward ETFs?

-Who might benefit most from ETF share classes?
+Who might benefit from ETF share classes?

 Both prospective investors and existing mutual fund shareholders can benefit.
-Prospective investors seeking intraday trading flexibility and liquidity will find value in the ETF structure, while existing mutual fund shareholders can benefit from improved tax management and the flexibility to exchange into ETF shares without tax consequences.
+Prospective investors seeking intraday trading flexibility and liquidity can find value in the ETF structure, while existing mutual fund shareholders can benefit from improved tax management and the flexibility to exchange into ETF shares without tax consequences.

 Featured insights